timothyclifford/planet-earth/README.md

 - Super cool!
 The [homebrewserver.club](https://homebrewserver.club/index.html) is a monthly gathering for those who (wish to) host their own online services from home, rather than using commercial and privacy unfriendly alternatives
 - [Digital Climate Strike](https://digital.globalclimatestrike.net/) offered digital support for the global climate strikes
 - [Mattermore](https://www.mattermore.io/) offer data science for the climate - collaborate with peers, find high-impact projects and jobs, grow your community and hire
+- [WildLabs](https://www.climateneutral.org/) is a community of conservationists, technologists, engineers, data scientists, entrepreneurs and change makers

 ## Travel